openwisp/openwisp-utils/docs/developer/installation.rst

     pip install -r requirements-test.txt
     sudo npm install -g jshint stylelint

-Set up the pre-push hook to run tests and QA checks automatically right before the git push action, so that if anything fails the push operation will be aborted:
+Set up the git *pre-push* hook to run tests and QA checks automatically right before the git push action, so that if anything fails the push operation will be aborted:

 .. code-block:: shell